Based on a True Story

 I lied.
 I am happy to admit it.
 Or more to the point, I bent reality.
 Artists do this just like novelists, poets, politicians and screen writers do.
 You know at the beginning of a film you sometimes see “Based on a true story” – what does this mean?
 How much is true and how much is invented to create a watchable two and a half hours at the cinema?

 You can see what I wrote about the above drawing in my post of several weeks ago called “Step by Step“.
 I was describing the picture you are looking at – describing my invention.
 The reality?
 The old lady in the background is not nearly as stooped as you see.
 There was a third person in the scene who was bowing at that second to her.
 The old lady was bowing to this (now) invisible person.
 Immediately afterwards she straightened up and strode forth with as much vigour as the young woman in the foreground.
-And there was some construction going on so bits of timber and orange cones were strewn about.
+Also there was some building construction happening so there were bits of timber and orange cones littered about.

 I wanted to tell a story as well as create a respectable pictorial composition.
 So I took out the bowing third person and the construction materials.
 I bent reality my way.
 Out of true events, I created my story.